birabittoh/artbound-go/README.md

 # artbound-go

-A client-server reimplementation of the administration panel for ArtBound.
+A golang reimplementation of the administration panel for ArtBound.

 ## Configuration
 1. Copy `.env.example` into `.env` and fill it out with your Sheets ID and Range;